 Separated from his wife and living in the downtown Minneapolis offices of his booking agent, Solberg donned a mask, shortened his name to Soul, called himself ‘The Covered Man’ and sent an audition tape and a photo of himself as ‘The Covered Man’ to the William Morris Agency in New York.
 He was signed by the agency, sight unseen.
 In 1965, now as David Soul, he escaped the Midwest by bus and travelled to New York City where he was contracted for multiple singing appearances on The Merv Griffin Show as well as with MGM Records.
 His first release, The Covered Man, was backed by the Blues Project, the East Coast’s answer to The Rolling Stones.
 His mantra was “My name is David Soul and I want to be known for my music,” after which he wouldn’t talk.
 He wore the mask for four months, never showing his face to anyone.

-As an actor, Soul has starred or co-starred in over 700 hours of domestic and international film, television drama, and television variety shows, including starring roles in Jeffrey Bloom’s film, Dogpound Shuffle (1973) with Ron Moody as well as Bloom’s The Stick-Up (1977 with Pamela McMyler).
-Clint Eastwood’s Magnum Force (1973) was a major breakthrough for Soul—a role that caught the eye of producer Aaron Spelling and that won him the role of ‘Hutch’ in the internationally acclaimed television series Starsky and Hutch (1974-1979) with Paul Michael Glaser.
-Previously, he’d also starred as a series-regular in Owen Marshall, Counselor At Law with Arthur Hill (13 episodes, 1972).
-In 1982, he was offered the role of ‘Rick’ in David Wolper’s perhaps ill-conceived TV production of Casablanca (5 episodes with Hector Elizondo, Scatman Crothers and Ray Liotta).
+As an actor, Soul has starred or co-starred in more than 700 hours of domestic and international film, television drama, and television variety shows, including starring roles in Jeffrey Bloom’s film, Dogpound Shuffle (1973) with Ron Moody, as well as Bloom’s The Stick-Up (1977 with Pamela McMyler).
+Clint Eastwood’s Magnum Force (1973) was a major breakthrough for Soul—a role that caught the eye of producer Aaron Spelling and won him the role of ‘Hutch’ in the internationally acclaimed television series Starsky and Hutch (1974-1979) with Paul Michael Glaser.
+Previously, Soul had also starred as a series-regular in Owen Marshall, Counselor at Law with Arthur Hill (13 episodes, 1972).
+In 1982, he was offered the role of ‘Rick’ in David Wolper’s, perhaps ill-conceived, TV production of Casablanca (5 episodes with Hector Elizondo, Scatman Crothers, and Ray Liotta).
 Subsequently, in 1983, he won the role of ‘Roy Champion’ in the Warner Brothers/John Wilder production, The Yellow Rose (22 episodes, 1983-84 with Sam Elliot, Cybil Shepard, Edward Albert, and Susan Anspach).

-Soul also starred in such notable TV films and mini-series as Little Ladies Of The Night (1977, with Louis Gossett Jr. and Linda Purl); the cult TV and film classic, Stephen King’s Salem’s Lot (1979, directed by Tobe Hooper with James Mason and Bonny Bedelia); Homeward Bound (1980, with Barnard Hughes and Moosie Drier); Rage (1980, with James Whitmore and Yaphet Kotto); The Manions Of America (1981, with Kathleen Beller, Pierce Brosnan, Anthony Quayle, and Linda Purl); World War III (1982, with Brian Keith, Jeroen Krabbe and Rock Hudson); Ken Follett’s The Key To Rebecca (1985, with David Hemmings, Cliff Robertson, Season Hubley, Anthony Quayle and Robert Culp); The Fifth Missile (1986, with Sam Waterston and Robert Conrad); The Hanoi Hilton (1987, with Michael Moriarty and Jeffrey Jones); In the Line of Duty: The FBI Murders (1988, with Michael Gross, Ronnie Cox, Bruce Greenwood); The Secret Of The Sahara (1988, with Ben Kingsley, Michael York, Andie MacDowell); So Proudly We Hail (1990, with Edward Hermann).
+Soul also starred in such notable TV films and mini-series as Little Ladies of the Night (1977) with Louis Gossett Jr. and Linda Purl; the cult TV and film classic, Stephen King’s Salem’s Lot (1979), directed by Tobe Hooper with James Mason and Bonny Bedelia; Homeward Bound (1980) with Barnard Hughes and Moosie Drier; Rage (1980) with James Whitmore and Yaphet Kotto; The Manions of America (1981) with Kathleen Beller, Pierce Brosnan, Anthony Quayle, and Linda Purl; World War III (1982) with Brian Keith, Jeroen Krabbe, and Rock Hudson; Ken Follett’s The Key to Rebecca (1985) with David Hemmings, Cliff Robertson, Season Hubley, Anthony Quayle, and Robert Culp; The Fifth Missile (1986) with Sam Waterston and Robert Conrad; The Hanoi Hilton (1987) with Michael Moriarty and Jeffrey Jones; In the Line of Duty: The FBI Murders (1988) with Michael Gross, Ronnie Cox, and Bruce Greenwood; The Secret of the Sahara (1988) with Ben Kingsley, Michael York, and Andie MacDowell; So Proudly We Hail (1990) with Edward Hermann.

-Soul has directed multiple episodes of such television series as Starsky and Hutch, Michael Mann’s Miami Vice and Crime Story, China Beach, Hunter, Heart Of The City, In The Heat Of The Night and has, as well, produced and directed for the theatre (The Dead Monkey by Nick Darke (1999), Sam Shepard’s Fool For Love (2000).
-He has produced and directed three film documentaries: A Dangerous Memory (1980) — interviews with the survivors of the resistance to Hitler by members of the Confessing Church in Germany; Water (1981) — a study of the dwindling water resources and in the western U.S. and the impact of its misuse on farmers, ranchers, and Native Americans.
-Soul also funded, produced and co-directed The Fighting Ministers, a documentary which aired on the PBS’s Frontline — the controversial story of the shutdown of the Pittsburgh’s steel industry between 1982-1985 and its impact on the communities of the Monongahela River Valley.
-His brother, Pastor Daniel Solberg’s involvement on behalf of the unemployed in protesting decisions to shut down nine out ten blast furnaces, putting 250,000 men and women out of work, cost Daniel his own job, his marriage, four months in prison, and led to his defrocking for “behavior unbecoming a pastor.”
+Soul has directed multiple episodes of such television series as Starsky and Hutch, Michael Mann’s Miami Vice and Crime Story, China Beach, Hunter, Heart of the City, In the Heat of the Night and has, as well, produced and directed for the theatre: (The Dead Monkey (1999) by Nick Darke; Sam Shepard’s Fool For Love (2000).
+Soul has produced and directed three film documentaries: A Dangerous Memory (1980) — interviews with the survivors of the resistance to Hitler by members of the Confessing Church in Germany; Water (1981) — a study of the dwindling water resources in the western U.S. and the impact of its misuse on farmers, ranchers, and Native Americans.
+Soul also funded, produced, and co-directed The Fighting Ministers, a documentary which aired on the PBS’s Frontline — the controversial story of the shutdown of the Pittsburgh’s steel industry between 1982-1985 and its impact on the communities of the Monongahela River Valley.
+His brother Pastor Daniel Solberg’s involvement on behalf of the unemployed in protesting decisions to shut down nine out ten blast furnaces, putting 250,000 men and women out of work, cost Daniel his own job, his marriage, four months in prison, and led to his defrocking for “behavior unbecoming a pastor.”

-Included in Soul’s U.K. television and film credits are personal appearances on Little Britain, Top Gear, Harry Hill and Maestro, plus dramatic roles in Dalziel and Pascoe, Holby City (two episodes), Agatha Christie’s Poirot: Death On The Nile and Jerry Springer—The Opera.
-His U.K. film credits include Tabloid, That Deadwood Feeling and Puritan.
-Most recently he co-starred in the French production of Christian Carion’s film, Farewell (2009 with Emir Kusturica, Guillaume Canet, Fred Ward and Wilem Defoe).
-He also had a cameo role with Paul Michael Glaser in Starsky and Hutch: The Movie.
+Included in Soul’s U.K. television and film credits are personal appearances on Little Britain, Top Gear, Harry Hill, and Maestro, plus dramatic roles in Dalziel and Pascoe, Holby City (two episodes), Agatha Christie’s Poirot: Death on the Nile, and Jerry Springer—The Opera.
+His U.K. film credits include Tabloid, That Deadwood Feeling, and Puritan.
+Most recently, he co-starred in the French production of Christian Carion’s film, Farewell (2009) with Emir Kusturica, Guillaume Canet, Fred Ward, and Wilem Defoe.
+Soul also had a cameo role with Paul Michael Glaser in Starsky and Hutch: The Movie.

-Currently, Soul is developing two film projects: A three by one-hour documentary series called Cuba: The Mystery Explored and a film, The Passion and the Poetry of Pablo Neruda.
+Currently, Soul is developing three film projects: a three by one-hour documentary series called Cuba: The Mystery Explored; another, his documentary about his mission to restore Ernest Hemingway’s 1955 Chrysler New Yorker, titled Cuban Soul; and a film, The Passion and the Poetry of Pablo Neruda.
 Soul holds dual U.S. and U.K. citizenships.
 He is married to Helen Snell-Soul and has six children from previous marriages.
-His youngest, daughter China Soul, (also a U.S./U.K. citizen and living in the U.K.) has written and recorded her first album, Secrets & Words, produced by Chaz Jankel of Ian Dury And The Blockheads and was released in October 2010.
+His youngest, daughter China Soul (also a U.S./U.K. citizen and living in the U.K.), has written and recorded her first album, Secrets & Words, produced by Chaz Jankel of Ian Dury and the Blockheads and was released in October 2010.